 Publication of information

-Individual Service Providers are encouraged to publish service descriptions, including coverage predictions and system performance statistics; an example is given by the now outdated reference [14].
+Individual Service Providers are encouraged to publish service descriptions, including coverage predictions and system performance statistics.

 In addition to the information contained in the standard LDC message types notice of current or planned signal unavailability should be provided to users through the appropriate service (e.g. coastal radio station, VTS, Navtex, Safetynet etc.)